observation/euring/README.md

 This package ships with EURING reference data in `src/euring/data`.

 - All EURING Code tables follow the EURING Manual.
-- EURING-published updates for species, Ringing Schemes, places, and circumstances are curated and checked into the package.
+- EURING-published updates for species, Ringing Schemes, Place Codes, and circumstances are curated and checked into the package.
 - End users do not need to refresh data separately.

 ### Data sources